VisActor/VChart/docs/assets/option/en/component/axis-common/cartesian-axis.md

 Only works if `autoLimit` is true, omits placeholders, defaults to '...'. .

+##${prefix} autoWrap(boolean) = false

+Axis label automatic line wrapping is supported from version `1.12.4`.
+It will not be effective when `autoRotate` is set to `true`.
+If autoRotate is enabled, the automatic rotation strategy will be used preferentially.

 ##${prefix} layoutFunc(function)

 `sampling` takes effect when `sampling` is turned off, custom layout configurations, and if `layoutFunc` is declared, none of the anti-overlap related configurations (`autoHide`, `autoRotate`, `autoLimit`) provided by default take effect.